NabeelAhsen/ShopifyMarketplace/README.md

 }
 ```

-You can copy the token from the response body and attach it on an Authentication header and a "Bear token".
+You can copy the token from the response body and attach it on an Authentication header as a "Bearer token".
 Let's try creating a cart now for this user.

 ```
 POST /marketplace/api/v1/carts